-The Publication Manual of the American Psychological Association (APA) doesn’t address decade formatting, but we can assume that APA followers should write decades as numerals because the manual recommends using numerals for all numbers greater than nine unless they start a sentence.
-In addition, the APA uses a decade written as a numeral in an example for another topic.3
+The Publication Manual of the American Psychological Association (APA style) doesn’t address decade formatting, but we can assume that APA followers should write decades as numerals because the manual recommends using numerals for all numbers greater than nine unless they start a sentence.
+In addition, the APA uses a decade written as a numeral in an example for another topic.4

 Should We Write Decades as Abbreviated Numerals?

 All the style guides mentioned above accept (or are silent on) decades formatted as abbreviated numerals prefaced by an apostrophe:

 Game shows grew to prominence in the 1950s and ’60s.

 Swing music was enjoyed in the 1930s and ’40s.

 However, The Chicago Manual of Style (Chicago) indicates that decades written as abbreviated numerals (the ’60s) are less formal than complete numerals (the 1960s).5 Therefore, writers who follow Chicago or are concerned with formality should use complete numerals for decades in reports, proposals, and other professional documents where abbreviations may be inappropriate.

 Pro Tip: If Microsoft Word inserts an opening quotation mark (‘) instead of a curly apostrophe (’) before a decade written as an abbreviated numeral (the ’20s), use the Symbol dialog box to insert a right single quotation mark, which is a curly apostrophe.

 The right single quotation mark is located in the Symbol dialog box’s Symbols tab under the General Punctuation subset.
 Visit the following tutorials for more information on the Symbol dialog box: